 Food Detective testing involves taking a small blood sample(a few big drops) from your finger using a finger prick and sending it off to the clinic.
-Mary will send you full instructions on how to take the simple finger prick blood sample and how to return sample and results will be sent to you within a week to 10 days after submitting sample.
+Mary will send you full instructions on how to take the simple finger prick blood sample and how to return sample and results will be sent to you approx 10 days after submitting sample.

 Reference to the food layout plan allows the foods causing antibody production to be identified.
 Once identified, the trigger foods may be eliminated from your diet.

 Has been designed for use by individuals and health practitioners.
 The test is safe and simple to use.
 It is the quickest and most affordable test of it’s type in Ireland.

 Corn, Durum Wheat, Gluten, Oats, Rice, Rye, Wheat.

 Nuts & Beans

 Almond, Brazil Nut, Cashew, Cocoa Bean, Peanut, Legume Mix (pea, lentil, haricot), Soya Bean, Walnut.